JWST occultation reveals unforeseen complexity in Chariklo's ring system: Methods

 \subsection{Radiative Transfer Modeling}

-After the striking marginal (at F150W2) and non-detection (at F322W2) of the C2R in the JWST filters, wavelength-dependent observables induced by micron- and submicron-sized grains became a real concern in explaining the measured discrepancies against previous occultations.
-Here, we perform a thorough analysis of the compatibility of dusty ring models for both C1R and C2R.
-Our main goals are to investigate which material in our models can replicate these observations and what we can say about the possible presence or absence of water ice in the rings.
-To explore whether a potential wavelength-dependent effect is responsible for the observed changes in the measured opacities, we conducted a radiative transfer analysis, assuming that the ring did not change during the observation period (2013-2022) and that all observational chords sampled the same amount of material, after correcting for the opening angle change due to Chariklo's orbital motion around the Sun.
+To explore whether a potential wavelength-dependent effect is responsible for the observed changes in the measured opacities for C1R, we conducted a radiative transfer analysis, assuming that the ring did not change during the observation period (2013-2022) and that all observational chords sampled the same amount of material, after correcting for the opening angle change due to Chariklo's orbital motion around the Sun.
 We used a slab-like, two-component model, where we mixed materials to match their common optical properties with the measured occultation normal opacities ($p_N$) or, equivalently, their normal optical depths ($\tau_N$).
 In our model, the optical depth is obtained as the sum of the optical depths of two materials (two different grain sizes and/or compositions):

 which is calculated from the mass densities $\rho_1$ and $\rho_2$, and using the extinction coefficient $\kappa$\,=\,$\kappa^{abs}+\kappa^{scat}$, the sum of the absorption and scattering coefficients: